Taxidermy Decor for Sale - Bobcat

 Just completed!
-Spectacular full body lounging Bobcat taxidermy mount on a weathered wood base.
+Spectacular lounging Bobcat taxidermy mount on a weathered wood base.
 Front paws are on the base while the back legs hanging off.
 Very relaxed pose with curious facial expression.
 The coat is very thick and soft in colors of gold, brown and black.
 Claws are intact and mouth closed.
 Great detailing throughout on this fantastic Bobcat.
 With the beauty and craftsmanship quality, this mount is rated at "Excellent".
 The perfect piece for collectors of North American wildcat mounts.

 Scientific Name: Lynx rufusSize: 23" tall x 37" wide x 17" deep.